Get the Balance Right!: Background and recording

+[The single "Get the Balance Right!"] was the first time we had concentrated on producing a dance 12".
+Although remixes had been made for previous [singles], this one was very much geared towards the clubs.
+At that time, Mode tracks were always recorded with the LP version in mind.
+From there, we would either edit down for a 7" version or expand for a 12".
+To make a 12" involved running off differently mixed sections [of a song] onto two-track tape until we had enough pieces to edit the new version together.
+The tape editing process was much more limiting and took longer than current digital methods.
+The mere fact that it was much harder to work to create a totally different and new version of a song probably contributed to the style of those early mixes and accounts for a lot of their charm.

 The B-side is "The Great Outdoors!", an instrumental written by Gore and Wilder.
+Wilder later said that "The Great Outdoors" was the only track he co-wrote with the band that "Martin [Gore] and I actually sat down and knocked together in the studio.
+It was all done very quickly."

 Release

 "Get the Balance Right!" was released at the end of January 1983 on both 7" and 12" singles by Mute records in the UK, with catalogue numbers 7BONG2 and 12BONG2, respectively.
 In Germany, label Intercord released the single on 7" and 12" red vinyl as well as the first "cassingle" release for a Depeche Mode song (catalogue number 426.810).
 Also for the first time for a Depeche Mode single, there was a 'limited edition' single release (UK catalogue number L12BONG2), with the b-side containing live tracks from their 25 October 1982 show.
 The cover art was notable for being a departure from their previous singles' style and the hammer became a form of iconography that continued in the band's albums and singles artwork for the next few years.
 Despite the visual continuity, "Get the Balance Right!" was not included on Depeche Mode's following album, Construction Time Again (1983), because the band felt that there was little in common with the songs and sound of their newer material.
 The 7" version was later released on the American compilation People Are People (1984), the UK compilation The Singles 81→85 (1985), and the 12" was included on the remix compilation album Remixes 81–04 (2004).

 A white label promotional copy of "Get the Balance Right!" found its way to influential Detroit DJ Derrick May, who put the song on rotation and helped Depeche Mode begin to get a foothold in the underground club scene in the US.
 DJ Kevin Saunderson, who played the single at clubs in Detroit and would later remix several Depeche Mode tracks, called the song "the first house record."